home-assistant/home-assistant.io/source/_integrations/pid_controller.markdown

   required: true
   type: string
 output:
-  description: `entity_id` for output value, must be number device.
-Output will be limited to min- and maximum value of this number.
+  description: `entity_id` for the output value.
+Must be a number device.
+The output will be limited to the minimum and maximum value of this number.
   required: true
   type: string
 input1:
-  description: `entity_id` for input sensor, must be numerical sensor.
+  description: `entity_id` for input sensor.
+Must be a numerical sensor.
   required: true
   type: string
 input2: